ionic-team/ionic-framework/BREAKING.md

 - The `debounce` property has been updated to control the timing in milliseconds to delay the event emission of the `ionInput` event after each keystroke.
 Previously it would delay the event emission of `ionChange`.

+- The `detail` payload for the `ionInput` event now contains an object containing the current `value` as well as the native event that triggered `ionInput`.

 <h4 id="version-7x-modal">Modal</h4>

 - The `swipeToClose` property has been removed in favor of `canDismiss`.